top of page

 Screenshot_8.jpg

-A small library was created for basic components needed for the doctor's area, which included the Patients waiting line, patients information screen and the video area.
+Doctor's area includes a waiting line, patients information screen and the video area.
 Here are some of the screens:

 takeaways